dtrianab/dtrianab.github.io/README.md

-# A CV Template forked by Diego Triana
+## A CV Template forked by Diego Triana

 This is a Jekyll based CV page generator forked and adjusted to the user.

-This version web page can be seen in the link: https://dtrianab.github.io
+This version web page can be seen in the link >> https://dtrianab.github.io

-You can checkout the original page generated [here](https://robhinds.github.io)
+You can checkout the original page generated >> [here](https://robhinds.github.io)

 GitHub provides native support for Jekyll sites as part of its user pages (https://{{yourusername}}.github.io), so as well as hosting the Jekyll project on GitHub, it also automatically builds and serves the site for you on a nice share-able URL.